Welcome Hoosiers to INGunOwners.com.

 Indiana recognizes licenses from any state or foreign country as long as the holder is not an Indiana resident.
 Indiana residents must have an Indiana LTCH.

-How do I transport a gun across Illinois?
+How do I transport a gun across Illinois (or any other State where my Indiana License is not recognized)?

 The Federal Peaceable Journey Statute allows you to transport a handgun through intervening states provided you may legally do so at both the start and end of your journey.
 For example, you can legally pass through Illinois on your way to Iowa provided you are legal in both Indiana and Iowa.
-Anywhere you actually stop (gas, food, etc.) may be considered your "destination".
-That said, Illinois is extremely hostile to gun owners and you may not be able to assert your rights under the statute until after you've been arrested and charged.
-Avoid Chicago entirely.
+It's been said that anywhere you actually stop (gas, food, etc.) may be considered your "destination," although others have said small stops such as gas and food are still considered "traveling through."
+That said, Illinois is hostile to gun owners and you may not be able to assert your rights under the statute until after you've been arrested and charged, especially in the Chicago area.
 Here is the relevant statute:

 Code of Federal Regulations